Category Archives: International Thriller

 Clouzot also directs his wife Vera in the prominent role of Christina.

-The brilliance of the film is that it could have been made by Hitchcock as the entire experience has his stamp and influence written all over even though his best works lay ahead of him in 1955.
+The brilliance is it could have been made by Hitchcock since the entire experience has his stamp and influence even though his best works lay ahead of him in 1955.

 Still, from the Gothic mood to the “can’t believe your eyes” twisted, blood-curdling ending, the director immediately comes to mind every time I watch the film.
 The “shock” ending only exceeds expectations with a fantastic delivery.

-The black and white cinematography is highly influential to the mood of the film.
+The black and white cinematography is highly influential to the mood.
 With each unexpected twist or scene of peril, the lighting is perfect in radiating the suspense.
-The camera juxtapositions the frequent glowing of the white against the dark black that exudes a frightening, ghost-like presentation.
+The camera juxtaposes the frequent glowing of the white against the dark black exuding a frightening, ghost-like presentation.

 The entire setting of the school is laden with dark corners that provide good elements of foreboding and sinister moments to come.

 As the women become more and more unnerved by the limitless possibilities that the missing body presents, many questions are asked but are impossible to answer.
 “Where is the body?”, “Could Michel be alive?”, “If he is alive is he hell-bent on revenge?”
-The viewer will also be asking these questions throughout most of the final half of the film.
+The viewer will also ask these questions throughout most of the final half.

-When an unknown person begins to call the women and other clues take form the questions begin to multiply.
+When an unknown person begins to call the women the questions multiply.

 Clouzet uses frequent shots of objects to enhance the tension even further.
-Closeups of a dripping bathtub, a typewriter with a man’s hat and gloves, a woman’s feet as she removes her shoes, and a woman running in terror through the corridors of the school.
+Closeups of a dripping bathtub, a typewriter with a man’s hat and gloves, a woman’s feet as she removes her shoes, and a woman running in terror through the school.

-These facets only enhance the overall experience as the suspense and the terror begins to mount.
+These facets only enhance the overall experience as the suspense and the terror begin to mount.

 Diabolique (1955) is considered one of the greatest thrillers of all time and I concur mightily with this assessment.
 A French version of Psycho (1960), that combines an acclaimed director’s ingenious subtle ideas into a giant web of delicious filmmaking.

 The viewer will never see the surprise ending coming even if they think they have the plot figured out.
-This point alone is reason enough to see the film and salivate in its greatness of it.
+This point alone is reason enough to see the film realize its greatness.

 The Secret in Their Eyes-2009